rainsfordtm/conman/README.md

 ### 3.3 The Penn .out headache

-You've got CorpusSearch to find the structure you're looking for in a parsed corpus but you've ended up with a massive .out file which is basically unreadable, especially if the CorpusSearch "tokens" have had lemmas added to them.
+You've got CorpusSearch to find the structure you're looking for in a parsed corpus but you've ended up with a massive unreadable .out file.

 + Setting up the .out file
 	+ Make sure CorpusSearch is set to print node numbers (see [section 4.5](4-5-the-pennoutexporter)).
 + ConMan workflow
-	+ Import the data using the PennOutImporter.
+	+ Import the data using the `PennOutImporter`.
 	    + Set the `PO_keyword_node_regex` to identify the keyword node.
 	    + Set the `lcx_regex` to split off the lemmas from the form of the token.
-	+ Export the data using the TableExporter.
+	+ Export the data using the `TableExporter`.

 Try this out as a demo task!
 ```